tryscer/flock/flock-music.md

 ​​	“You’re a *prince*?”
 ​	“I am.
 But you know, Barry, I was never happy telling people what to do.
 I was never happy until I came to this land and started playing music.
 Can you guess why?”
 ​	“Why?”
-​	“Because it’s only when I stopped ordering people around and started playing music with them when I… well…” he looks at Johnny Terry – “well, in your religion there’s the idea of being subject to one another.
+​	“Because it’s only when I stopped ordering people around and started playing music with them when I… well…” he looks at Vilma – “well, in your religion there’s the idea of being subject to one another.
 Of submitting to one another.”
-​	“As Christ is subject to his Church,” says Johnny.
+​	“As Christ is subject to his Church,” says Vilma.
 ​	“...when you play music with others, sometimes you lead.
 Sometimes you follow.
 When you lead you do so without authority, and when you follow you do so without coercion.
 And thus, my friend, beautiful music is made.”
-​	“Well —“ says Barry.
+​	==“Well —“== says Barry.
 Absentmindedly, he reaches for his coat pocket and takes out the hand-rolled cigarette he confiscated from the cigarette girl.
 He takes out a yellow Buzz Cigarettes matchbook and lights it.
 ​	“Boy, that tastes real funny,” he says.
-He hands the cigarette to Tim, who puffs on it, then opens his eyes real wide.
+He hands the cigarette to Tim, who puffs on it, then ==opens== his eyes real wide.
 Some of the band members laugh.
 ​	“Smells funny, too,” says Tim.
 He hands the cigarette to Eleanore and winks at her.
 “What do you think?”
 ​	Eleanore takes a few expert draws.
 ​	“Yeah,” she says.
 “It’s fine.
 You should smoke it, Barry, it’s good for your nerves.”
 ​	“Is it?”
 Says Vilma.
 “Let’s test it to be sure.”
 Eleanore passes the cigarette over and Vilma purses her lips and draws from it.
 She leaves lipstick marks on the butt.
-​	“Yeah, yeah,” he says.
+​	“Yeah, yeah,” she says.
 “It feels like a safe smoke.
 What do you think, Babatunde?”
-He passes the cigarette over and Babatunde smirks and draws from it, then passes it over to Mucho.
+She passes the cigarette over and Babatunde smirks and draws from it, then passes it over to Mucho.
 Mucho draws and bellows, “it’s very good for you, Barry.”
 ​	Barry takes the half-smoked cigarette.
 ​	“Is that hygienic?”
 I ask.
-For some reason, they laugh.
+For some reason, everybody laughs.
-​	“Is that the cold, *crisp taste of Coke* I see in a bottle before me?”
-Says Barry.
+​	==“Is that the cold, *crisp taste of Coke* I see in a bottle before me?”
+Says Barry. == ​	“See?”
-​	“See?”
 Says Eleanore.
-“You’re already better.” ==barry never gets the smoke==
+“You’re already better.”

 We walk around the fairgrounds, waiting for the show to start.
 We pass an ice cream stand, where a young girl is crying over a fallen cone.
 When we pass by, she stops crying and stares at us.
 ​	I duck down beside the girl.
 "Hey, don't cry," I say.
 "Mommy will buy you another!"